Overview

 The assets.copy method copies an embedded file from the agent to disk.

-variable will be the path from the embed_files_golem_prod
+The src variable will be the path from the embed_files_golem_prod as the root dir.

-can be referenced as sliver/agent-x64
+For example embed_files_golem_prod/sliver/agent-x64 can be referenced as sliver/agent-x64.

-exists it will be overwritten.
+If dst exists it will be overwritten.
 If it doesn’t exist the function will fail.

 def deploy_agent():